 See Content Issue5, about the display of department student rosters.

-Separators: it is better to use horizontal rules (tag <HR>) than short, wide graphics, but beware the tendency of many readers to stop scrolling when they encounter a horizontal rule.
-Using horizontal rules instead of graphics speeds up display, reduces network traffic, works reasonably in Lynx, and works as intended when the user sets a graphic display to a width outside the range you tested.
+Separators: it is better to use horizontal rules (tag <HR>) than short, wide graphics.
 For variety, you can use the SIZE and WIDTH attributes inside the tag.
-For example, <HR SIZE=15 WIDTH=60%>, produces the rule below this paragraph:
+For example, <HR SIZE=5 WIDTH=100%>, produces the rule below this paragraph:

 Include a Table of Contents near the top with internal links down to the various sections.

 Use appropriate header tags for the titles of the sections that are important enough to rate Table of Contents entries.